 With regenerative medicine, your body works to create functional tissues to repair damages and heal itself.
 We provide you with a treatment that includes amniotic allograft serum used for regenerating healing purposes.
 These treatments include growth factors made up of hyaluronic acid, regenerative active cells, and cytokines.

-The amniotic allograft serums come as injections.
+Regenerative injection therapy is a treatment for chronic pain caused by unhealed injuries around cartilage, joints, ligaments, muscles, and tendons.
+Regenerative injection therapy mainly treats joint and chronic pain, in addition to muscle injuries.
+Treatments involve the injection of a natural solution, some including your own plasma, into the affected muscle tissue.
 Once you have received your treatment, the growth factors will start to work, triggering cell growth in the area injected.
 Over the following weeks, cells grow and divide forming new tissues.
 This helps heal damaged or injured areas you have, surgery free.

 Which areas can be treated with regenerative medicine?

 With the help of the allograft treatments, regenerative medicine is an excellent way to heal many types of bone and soft tissue problems, including arthritis.
 The injections help treat pain in the following areas:

 How long does regenerative medicine take to work?

 With regenerative medicine, your body starts a process of making new tissues.
 This means that it may take some time for your treatment to start working.
 Many patients report a dramatic reduction in their pain levels in as little as a few weeks to months.
 The time depends on how quickly your body responds to the treatment.

 How many treatments will I need with regenerative medicine?